- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 Several commenters who specialize in ERP failure analysis have stated that Revlon’s problems with S/4HANA had nothing to do with S/4HANA’s maturity issues.

-As we are the only entity that we are aware of that honestly tracks S/4HANA maturity (see our critique of ASUG’s coverage in How Accurate Was ASUG on its S/HANA Poll?), and as these individuals do not work on S/4HANA implementations, its challenging to see how they would know this.
+As we are the only entity that we are aware of that honestly tracks S/4HANA maturity (see our critique of ASUG’s coverage in How Accurate Was ASUG on its S/HANA Poll?).
+As these individuals do not work on S/4HANA implementations, it is challenging to see how they would know this.
 It is virtually impossible to find any industry commenters who will point out the maturity of products that fail, as they look to vendors for payment or promotion.
 Therefore, without performing any research, they will offer the view that the application is reliable.

 The previous version of S/4HANA, ECC, was mature — but this says nothing about S/4HANA.
-S/4HANA made many changes, particularly to the technical backdrop of the application that significantly reduced its implement-ability.
+S/4HANA made many changes, particularly to the application’s technical backdrop, that significantly reduced its implement-ability.

 This is not to say that Revlon’s management of the implementation was not problematic (we don’t know if was or wasn’t), or if the implementation company did a poor job (they usually do).
 But if the product itself is not ready to be implemented, it is nonsensical to remove this issue from consideration as a prime contributor to the failure.